MIT Multicultural and Diversity Related Resources

 Capture the MO*MIT – More Of MIT… It is important to venture back in time, to search for evidence of the role and experience of blacks since the Institute opened its doors in 1865.
 The project’s continuing objective is to place the black experience at MIT in its full and appropriate context, by researching and disseminating a varied set of materials and by exposing a larger community of interests — both inside and outside MIT — to this rich, historically significant legacy.

 The MIT Board of Chaplains, representing many of the world’s religions, serves their own religious communities, as well as the MIT community at large.
-Chaplains are available for counseling, private talks, and program development.
+Chaplains are available to provide spiritual and personal support to students, faculty, staff and the MIT community such as counseling, private talks, and program development.

 Council on Staff Diversity and Inclusion